 - 16 oz semi sweet chocolate chopped or two cups of chocolate chips

 - 8 oz butter two sticks, cut into pieces

 - 1 tablespoon Grand Marnier or other orange-flavored liqueur

-- 1 tablespoon of blood orange juice use regular oranges if you don't have blood oranges
+- 1 tablespoon blood orange juice use regular oranges if you don't have blood oranges

-- 2 teaspoons finely grated blood orange peel again use regular oranges if you need
+- 2 teaspoon blood orange zest again use regular oranges if you need

 For the chocolate glaze

 - 6 oz semi sweet chocolate chopped or use ¾ cup of chocolate chips

 - 4 oz butter 1 stick

 - Slice the oranges with peel into 1,2-¾ inch slices.
 In large saucepan, combine the water and stir to dissolve the sugar.
 Bring to a boil.
 Add orange slices to the water/sugar mixture and continue to boil.
 Reduce heat and simmer until orange peel is soft and the syrup has reduced and thickened.
 Make sure to flip the orange slices over and around a bit in the syrup.
 This should cook for about 30-35 minutes.